 Enable ”Show Google Drive photos and videos in your Photos Library”

-In order to see the photos that you’ve already backed up on Google Drive in your Google Photos library, you’ll need to enable this option first.
+To see the photos that you’ve already backed up on Google Drive in your Google Photos library, you’ll need to enable this option first.
 It’s disabled by default so you’ll need to navigate to Settings and toggle it on.
 There are some things to know before we move to this step.
-Namely, once you’ve enabled this feature, you can freely delete or edit synced photos without a fear of losing them from Google Drive.
+Namely, once you’ve enabled this feature, you can freely delete or edit synced photos without fear of losing them from Google Drive.

 Now, let’s find our way to Settings and enable the above-mentioned feature: